 Most people believe that there are no snakes to be found in Hawaii, not even water snakes, but this simply is not true.
-There is one snake that currently thrives on the main islands of Hawaii.
+So if you’re wondering ‘are there snakes in Hawaii?’, there is one snake that currently thrives on the main islands of Hawaii.
 It is called the Island Blind snake, also called the Brahminy Blind snake.
 Keep reading to learn more about this interesting little snake:

 |Longevity||6 – 18 months|